jdurno/floppy-utils/README.md

-# floppyExtractor
+# floppy-utils

-Sample scripts for processing floppy disk images
+Sample scripts for acquiring and processing floppy disk images